My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 This little boy covers his ears, when fireworks explode during a Daoist festival in honour of the Mother Goddess Mazu, celebrated in the town of Pitou.
 (Photo copyright © by Kaj Halberg)

-Elderly couple near Wufong, western Taiwan.
+Elderly couple, Wufong, south of Taichung.
 (Photos copyright © by Kaj Halberg)

-Taiwan is home to a multitude of peoples of Malayan origin, who inhabited this island long before the invasion of Chinese peoples.
-Today, these indigenous tribes number about 600,000 persons, or c.
+Taiwan is home to a multitude of tribes of Malayan origin, who inhabited this island long before the invasion of Chinese peoples.
+Today, these indigenous peoples are numbering about 600,000 persons, or c.
 2.5% of the island’s population.
-The most populous of these tribes are the Amis, numbering about 180,000, who mainly live in the lowlands along the east coast, and the Bunun, numbering about 50,000 people, who mainly live in the mountains in the central part of the island.
+They include the Amis, who number about 180,000, living mainly in the lowlands along the east coast, and the Bunun, counting about 50,000 people, who mainly live in the mountains in the central part of the island.

 This Bunun man in Dilih is wearing a woven headband, adorned with the horns of a Reeves’ muntjac (Muntiacus reevesi ssp. micrurus).
 In former days, aboriginals of Taiwan were keen hunters.
 (Photo copyright © by Kaj Halberg)